kmoore848623/osticket-prereqs/README.md

 <h3>Step 17: Post-Installation Cleanup</h3>

 - Go to C: > inetpub > wwwroot > osTicket > Setup
-    - Delete the contents in the Setup folder
+    - Delete the contents in the Setup folder, then delete the folder.
-    - Afterwards, delete the Setup folder

 - Go to C: -> Inetpub -> wwwroot -> osTicket -> Include
     - Right-click on 'ost-config.php'.
     - Select 'Securities' > 'Advanced' > Click on "everyone" > edit to change permissions